TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/UserAndUserInt/Index.rst

 useful if you want to incorporate your own data processing or content.

-Basically USER and USER\_INT are user defined cObjects, because they just call a function or method, which you control!
+Basically USER and USER\_INT are user defined cObjects, because they call a function or method, which you control!

 If you call a method in a class (which is of course instantiated as an object), the internal variable :php:`$cObj` of that class is set with a